 In the following, we discuss work closely related to ours and compare prior work to our approach that was not already mentioned in Section 3.1.
 Personal data is often conceptualized as an economic asset of a company [2].
-Business models are created based on the collection and aggregation of personal data (e. g., [1, 20]) and also malicious attempts to collect such data have been studied [53].
+Business models are created based on the collection and aggregation of personal data (e. g., [1, 17]) and also malicious attempts to collect such data have been studied [44].

-Subject Access Requests.
+Impact of the GDPR.
 The SAR process, introduced by the GDPR, gives users the right to access their data collected by an online service.
-Urban et al. measure the SAR process in detail and show that the process is heterogeneous in terms of obstacles, timing, and success between different actors in the online advertising economy and can get quite elaborate [52].
-Boniface et al. analyze the tension between authentication and security when users perform a SAR [7] and discuss measures used to identify users and discuss threats (e.g., denial of access) of too harsh measures.
-Most recently, two studies showed how subject access requests can be misused to get access to personal data companies stored about other individuals [10, 15].
-Both works spoofed their identity and filed a SAR using the spoofed identity and found that companies sometime carelessly share data without verifying the users' identity carefully.
+Urban et al. measured this process in detail and show that the process is heterogeneous in terms of obstacles, timing, and success between different actors in the online advertising economy and can get quite elaborate [43].
+Furthermore, they investigated effects of the GDPR on cookie syncing and show that there is strong evidence that the GDPR led to an decrease of about 40 %.
 Degeling et al. analyzed the adoption and effect of the GDPR regarding privacy policies and cookie notices [14].

 User Transparency Tools.
-Leon et al. [33] evaluate the usability of several tools to limit OBA.
-The authors conduct a laboratory study in which participants for example use tools to opt-out of OBA and show that all tools at the time had serious usability flaws which lead to the misuse and misunderstanding of such tools.
-Andreou et al. [4] presented an analysis of ad transparency tools provided by Facebook.
+Andreou et al. [7] presented an analysis of ad transparency tools provided by Facebook.
 In their work, they analyze the messages presented by the social media platform that explain why users see specific ads.
 They find that these messages are often incomplete and misleading.
-A web browser extension that gives users a more equitable choice with regards to ad blocking was presented by Parra-Arnau et al. [40].
-The extension gives users fine-grained control over the ads they see and helps them understand how their browsing data is used.
+A web browser extension that gives users a more equitable choice with regards to ad blocking was presented by Parra-Arnau et al. [33].
+The extension gives users finegrained control over the ads they see and helps them understand how their browsing data is used.
 In a study with 40 participants, the authors evaluate the performance of their tool and show that re-targeting is the most common ad strategy.

-Melicher et al. investigates the users' perspective on perceived benefits and risks of online tracking by conducting 35 user interviews [38].
-They find that users, on the one hand, want more control over tracking but on the other hand, are unwilling to put effort into actually taking control.
-Schaub et al. evaluate three different tools that are used to block online tracking (e.g., Ghostery) regarding their effectiveness to inform users that they are being tracked [44].
-One result of their study is that the tools do not manage to inform users about tracking and some users believe that the analyzed tools track them.
-Bashir et al. analyzed "ad preference managers", a special kind of transparency tool, that allows users to see and edit the segments companies have inferred about them [5].
+Bashir et al. analyzed "ad preference managers", a special kind of transparency tool, that allows users to see and edit the segments companies have inferred about them [8].
 In a user study, the authors analyze the correctness and compare the composition of such tools.
 They found that only 27 % of participants state that shown interests are relevant for them.
 In this study, Google, Facebook and Twitter provided such tools.
-Most recently, Utz et al. analyzed user interactions with cookie banners [55].
-They found that current implementations of such banners often do not allow for meaningful consent and that only very few users interact with the banners.